tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 ### What are the main use cases of the Tenet Stablecoin Protocol?

-1. Borrow LSDC against collateral by opening a Collateralized Liquid Interest Position (CLIP)
+1. Borrow LSDC against collateral by opening a [Collateralized Liquid Interest Position (CLIP)](/tenet-stablecoin-protocol/borrowing#what-is-a-clip)
-2. Secure Tenet Stablecoin Protocol by providing LSDC to the [Stability Pool ](broken-reference)in exchange for rewards from the Native Rewards Pool
+2. Secure Tenet Stablecoin Protocol by providing LSDC to the [Stability Pool ](/tenet-stablecoin-protocol/stability-pool-and-liquidations)in exchange for rewards from the Native Rewards Pool
-3. Redeem `1 LSDC` for `1 USD` worth of collateral when the LSDC peg falls below `$1`
+3. [Redeem](/tenet-stablecoin-protocol/redemptions-and-lsdc-price-stability#what-are-redemptions) `1 LSDC` for `1 USD` worth of collateral when the LSDC peg falls below `$1`

 ### What is LSDC?

-LSDC is the USD-pegged stablecoin used to pay out loans on the Tenet Stablecoin Protocol protocol.
-At any time it can be redeemed against the underlying [collateral](broken-reference) at face value.
+LSDC is the USD-pegged stablecoin used to pay out loans on the Tenet Stablecoin Protocol.
+At any time it can be redeemed against the underlying [collateral](/tenet-stablecoin-protocol/borrowing#what-do-you-mean-by-collateral) at face value.
 Learn more about the [stability mechanism](https://docs.liquity.org/faq/lusd-redemptions).

-LSDC stands for Liquid Staking Dollar as it is backed by LSDs from the Tenet blockchain network.&#x20;
+LSDC stands for Liquid Staking Dollar as it is backed by LSDs from the Tenet blockchain network.

 ### Does Tenet Stablecoin Protocol have a token?